 In the picture, you see a differentiated set of nonfiction and fiction fire safety passages.
 The fire safety nonfiction passage covers the basics of staying safe.
 The fictional passages are all about a little kiddo watching a fireman work.
 These passages make for excellent fire safety activities for primary classrooms.

-Incorporate books into their reading centers or reading routine.
+Incorporate books into their reading centers or reading routines.

 Fire Safety Activities for Primary Classrooms

-The resources highlighted in this blog post can be found here.
+The resources highlighted in this blog post can be found below.